 The most important resource of the Finnish Refugee Council is its professional staff.
 The Finnish Refugee Council is an equal employer with a very diverse staff working in Finland and in the international operations.
 The staff of the country offices is hired locally, with the exception of the Country Directors.

-In 2018, the total funding of the Finnish Refugee Council was a little under EUR 4 million.
+In 2019, the total funding of the Finnish Refugee Council was a little over EUR 4 million.
 The Finnish Refugee Council aims to broaden its financial base and continuously improves the efficiency, transparency and risk management of its administration.

 Read more about our activities from our Annual Report.